Ever wonder why people move abroad? It’s easy to think of workers and retirees, but what about the rest of us? What are the different types of expats?

 - The Foreign Recruitee: Recruited by local employers from countries such as Kuwait, Saudi Arabia, Qatar, Oman or Bahrain, these expats see their income improve more than other foreign workers.

 - The (Ex-)Student: These expats generally speak the local language better than other types of expats.
 They often live in countries such as Greece, Sweden, Argentina, Ireland or Norway.

 - The Traveling Spouse: Primarily women, this group of expats follow their partner’s job or education and often live in Singapore, Hong Kong, Indonesia, Switzerland or Kazakhstan.

 - The Romantic: Moving for love to Greece, Sweden, Argentina, Ireland or Norway.

 - The Family Expat: Us!
 We moved to enjoy life abroad and see a new way of life.
 We are coming up on six years as a happy expat family.
 Of course, this can also include moving to be closer to your spouses family.
 These expats often live in countries such as Greece, Kuwait, Canada or New Zealand.
 See also #9.

 - The “Single Destination” Expat: This type of expat chooses a country and builds a new life there.
 They are quite likely to settle into the local culture.

 - The “Greener Pastures” Expat: Many expats move for a better life.
 There are hundreds of these expats here in Ecuador.
 (We are some of them.)
-Sometimes the better life comes from lower cost of living – but other times it's just the different culture and way of life.
+Sometimes the better life comes from the lower cost of living – but other times it’s just the different culture and way of life.
 Among the countries mentioned, Ecuador, Thailand, and Costa Rica are mentioned.